Chandrashekhar08analyst/NBFC-Analytics-Hub/README.md

 - psycopg2
 - python-dotenv

 The processed DataFrames are automatically loaded into PostgreSQL tables using Python.
 Database credentials are stored in a local `.env` file instead of being hardcoded in the project.

 ### Business Purpose
 PostgreSQL acts as the **centralized analytical database** for SQL and Power BI to get specific data.

 ## 6. SQL Analysis & Reporting Layer

-Once the processed data is available in PostgreSQL, SQL is used to create **reusable analysis queries and reporting views**.
+Processed PostgreSQL data is transformed into **reusable SQL queries and reporting views** for recurring business and management analysis.

-### Business Purpose
-The queries work with the latest PostgreSQL data, allowing **updated analytical and monthly management reports** to be generated without rebuilding the analysis.

-SQL views also act as **Power BI-ready datasets**, creating a reusable connection between the analytical database and reporting layer.
+SQL views also serve as **Power BI-ready datasets**, enabling consistent and refreshable reporting.

-## 7. Power BI Integration & Dynamic Dashboard
+## 7. Power BI Integration & Dynamic Reporting

-The SQL reporting views are connected to **Power BI** to build interactive dashboards and reports that provide stakeholders with **actionable business insights**.
+SQL reporting views are connected to **Power BI** to build interactive dashboards for monitoring **KPIs, trends and business performance**.

-The visualizations help identify key **patterns, trends and performance changes**, making data-driven decision-making easier.

-Once the underlying data and SQL views are updated, a simple **Power BI data refresh** updates the dashboards with the latest available information — **no dashboard rebuilding is required**.
+A simple **data refresh** updates the dashboards with the latest PostgreSQL data — **no dashboard rebuilding required**.

 ---